BishalJena/DroneLabTask/README.md

 ### Task 3: Open-Ended Task
 If you're unable to complete the previous two tasks, yet you feel we should hire you- explain here why should we hire you?
+We would anyway prefer people who did the above tasks, this is for getting that one enthusiastist person who'd have to pass the interview round.

 [You're supposed to do only one of the 3 tasks.
 Check the task files for more info.](#)